ictnlp/DialoFlow/README.md

 # Conversations Are Not Flat: Modeling the Dynamic Information Flow across Dialogue Utterances
-This repository contains the code and pre-trained models for our ACL 2021 paper Conversations Are Not Flat: Modeling the Dynamic Information Flow across Dialogue Utterances.
+This repository contains the code and pre-trained models for our ACL 2021 paper Conversations Are Not Flat: Modeling the Dynamic Information Flow across Dialogue Utterances [pdf](https://arxiv.org/abs/2106.02227).

-Our paper will be public soon!

 **************************** **Updates** ****************************

+The Chinese version is comming soon!

+- 6/30: We released the code and pre-trained model (English version) of **DialoFlow**.

 * 5/10: We released the code and pre-trained model of **Flow Score**.
 Try to use it!